Macomb Potters: History

 On Friday, June 18, 1909, the Potters hosted an exhibition game against the defending World Series Champion Chicago Cubs.
 The game was scheduled with the agreement that the Cubs would feature their regular lineup.
 The selected date allowed the Cubs to play in between the Cubs' series with the Brooklyn Superbas.
 The game was advertised as "the greatest day in the baseball history of McDonough County," in a large advertisement placed in the June 17, 1909, Macomb Daily Journal.
 The teams took infield at 2:30 p.m., with the game starting at 3:00 p.m.
 In front of 2,964 fans, the Cubs beat the Potters 6–0.
 Admission was $1.00 per ticket.
 After the game, each team split the gate money minus expenses and each club received $971.50.

-With a 1909 regular season record of 63–67, Macomb placed fourth in the six–team Illinois–Missouri League standings under Manager Orville Wolfe, finishing 16.0 games behind the first place Monmouth Browns.
+With a 1909 regular season record of 63–67, Macomb placed fourth in the six–team Illinois–Missouri League standings.
+Playing the season under Manager Orville Wolfe, the Potters finished 16.0 games behind the first place Monmouth Browns.
+The league held no playoffs.

 During the 1910 season, the Macomb Potters and the Chicago Cubs played a second exhibition game, again hosted by the Potters at their ballpark in Macomb.
-The 1910 game was won by the Cubs 5–0.
+The 1910 game was won by the Cubs by the score of 5–0.

 In their final season of play, the 1910 Macomb Potters disbanded before the end of the Illinois–Missouri League season.
-On August 17, 1910, the Potters had a record of 50–43 and the team was 2nd place in the League standings when the franchise permanently folded.
-The Jacksonville Jacks disbanded from the league on the same day.
+On August 17, 1910, the Potters had a record of 50–43 and the team was second place in the League standings when the franchise permanently folded.
+The Jacksonville Jacks franchise disbanded from the league on the same day.
 The 1910 Macomb manager was Joseph Stewart.